 In part 1, we explained that positive emotions are not permanent and the emotional pendulum swings back and forth.
-In part 2, we explained that by expanding your comfort zone you make your happiness lasting and resistant to the adverse circumstances.
-Here in part 3 we are going to explain how to create lifelong happiness.
+In part 2, we explained that by expanding your comfort zone, you make your happiness lasting and resistant to adverse circumstances.
+Here in part 3, we are going to explain how to create lifelong happiness.

-How often do you feel a kind of emptiness and sadness when an amazing trip is over or an exciting project is completed?
+How often do you feel a kind of emptiness and sadness when an amazing trip is over, or an exciting project is completed?
 That is the emotional pendulum.
-While you are planning that new trip or project, your pendulum moves towards “euphoria” side.
+While you are planning that new trip or project, your pendulum moves towards the “euphoria” side.
 The pendulum reaches a peak of positive emotions when you achieve your goal.
-The enjoyment doesn’t last long though.
+The enjoyment doesn’t last long, though.
 A while later, you get used to it, relax, and experience the emotional gap.

 Is it?
 Obviously not.
 What can you do to avoid the emotional gap and stay happy?

-To create your lifelong happiness you can start by making a life plan.
+To create lifelong happiness, you can start by making a life plan.
 Large-scale dreams and aspirations help to sustain your happiness and make you resistant to temporary negative emotions.

 Use these prompts to pin down your dreams and aspirations:

 Dream bigger than life: what impact do you want to make on your society or the whole civilization?
-What experience, knowledge and achievements you want to share with the future generations?
+What experience, knowledge, and achievements you want to share with future generations?

 Dream of life: what is the purpose of your life?
 What do you want to achieve till the moment of your death?

-Dream of a life period: what goal do you want to reach, what tasks to accomplish till a particular age?
-(Till 25, till 30, till 35, till 40, till 50 - it’s up to you to determine a duration of the meaningful periods of your life.)
+Dream of a life period: what goal do you want to reach?
+What tasks to accomplish till a particular age?
+[Till 25, till 30, till 35, till 40, till 50 - it’s up to you to determine the duration of the meaningful periods of your life.]

 *Think of what would be the most vivid, meaningful, and exciting versions for the following: